trichner/tcrypt/Readme.md

 This library/CLI can encrypt and decrypt strings while providing __confidentiality__ and __integrity__ of the plaintext.
 It shall be secure under a chosen plaintext attack.

-This is achived by using 128bit AES encryption in the GCM blockmode.
+This is achived by using 128bit AES encryption in the GCM blockmode while only relying on the Java Crypto API (JCE).

+The core of the entire implementation is in `ch.n1b.tcrypt.cryptor.AesGcmCryptor`.

 ## Build Instructions

 1. get `maven`
 2. run `mvn package`

+You may use the packed binary from `target/tcrypt-*.tar.gz` or `target/tcrypt-*.zip`.

 ## CLI Usage